awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 In the preceding policy example, replace *region* with the name of an AWS Region, and replace *accountId* with your AWS account ID\.

-You can also create read\-only policies that provide access only to specific projects\.
-The following policy lets users sign in to the console and view a list of applications\.
+You can also create read\-only policies that provide access to only specific projects\.
+The following policy lets users sign in to the console and view a list of projects\.
 However, it only lets users view additional information about the project that's specified in the policy\.
 You can modify this policy to allow access to additional projects or Regions\.

 ```
 {